Dear Members,

 Vigil Mechanism/Whistle Blower Policy

-made thereunder and Regulation 22 of the SEBI LODR
+framed thereunder and Regulation 22 of the SEBI LODR Regulations, as amended, from time to

-behaviour, actual or suspected fraud or violation of Company's code of conduct and
+instances of unethical behaviour, actual or suspected fraud or violation of Company's code

 The Policy provides adequate safeguard against victimization to whistle